eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/architecture.rst

 The user will create these elements in their application, thus incorporating DDS application elements and creating a data-centric communication system.
 *Fast DDS*, following the DDS specification, defines these elements involved in communication as **Entities**.
-A DDS **Entity** is any object that supports Quality of Service configuration (QoS), and the implements listener.
+A DDS **Entity** is any object that supports Quality of Service configuration (QoS), and that implements a listener.

 * **QoS**.
   The mechanism by which the behavior of each of the entities is defined.